 Section 6.
 The members of the Board of Trustees in attendance in person or by means of authorized communication equipment at a regularly called meeting shall constitute a quorum for the transaction of all business provided, however, that if less than a majority of the trustees are in attendance, new business items not on the agenda shall not be acted upon.

 Section 7.
 The Board of Trustees shall meet at least four (4) times annually.
 Board members shall be notified of all meetings in writing by personal delivery, by the use of authorized communications equipment, by mail or by courier service no less than five (5) days in advance of the scheduled meeting.
-The President upon written request of six (6) or more members of the Board shall call a special meeting of the Board of Trustees.
+The Chair of the Board upon written request of six (6) or more members of the Board shall call a special meeting of the Board of Trustees.

 Section 8.
 Each Board of Trustees member shall be required to attend a minimum of 50% of board meetings held within each club year of that trustee’s term.
 Failure to meet this attendance requirement may result in the Board of Trustees taking action to remove such member from the Board of Trustees.
 At least two-thirds of the members of the Board of Trustees must take action to remove a member from the Board of Trustees.